jiwonac/jiwonac.github.io/src/blog/academic-pkm.md

 Obsidian supports hierarchical tags.
 Unfortunately, a *tag note* doesn't exist.
 If I tag a paper with `#CS/AIML/active-learning`, then I can't take notes about active learning in general.
 The solution I came up with is to use the [Folder Notes](https://github.com/aidenlx/alx-folder-note) plugin.
 Since folders are inherently hierarchical, it makes sense to nest topics in a folder structure.
 Folder Notes streamline the process of taking notes *about a folder.*

-For instance, I configured the Folder Notes plugin such that it automatically inserts a waypoint template when a new folder note is created.
+I configured the Folder Notes plugin such that it automatically inserts a waypoint template when a new folder note is created.
 ```
 ## Waypoint
 %% Waypoint %%